miloush/cldr/docs/ldml/tr35-keyboards.md

     * eg you can't have `"RAlt Ctrl"` in one `keyMap`, and `"Alt Shift"` in another (because Alt = RAltLAlt).
 4. Every sequence of characters in a `transform[@from]` value must be a concatenation of two or more `map[@to]` values.
     * eg with `<transform from="xyz" to="q">` there must be some map values to get there, such as `<map... to="xy">` & `<map... to="z">`
-5. There must be either 0 or 1 of (`keyMap[@fallback]` or `baseMap[@fallback]`) attributes
-6. If the base and chars values for `modifiers=""` are all identical, and there are no longpresses, that `keyMap` must not appear (??)
+5. If the base and chars values for `modifiers=""` are all identical, and there are no longpresses, that `keyMap` must not appear (??)
-7. There will never be overlaps among modifier values.
+6. There will never be overlaps among modifier values.
-8. A modifier set will never have ? (optional) on all values
+7. A modifier set will never have ? (optional) on all values
     * eg, you'll never have `RCtrl?Caps?LShift?`
-9. Every `base[@base`] value must be unique.
+8. Every `base[@base`] value must be unique.
-10. A `modifier` attribute value will aways be minimal, observing the following simplification rules.
+9. A `modifier` attribute value will aways be minimal, observing the following simplification rules.

 | Notation                                 | Notes |
 |------------------------------------------|-------|